 Government support for businesses summary

-The Chancellor has introduced nearly £440bn worth of measures to support small and medium sized businesses during the COVID-19 outbreak.
+The Government continues to announce new measures to support businesses during the COVID-19 outbreak.

 Coronavirus Job Retention Scheme (CJRS)